BKSchatzki/BKSchatzki/README.md

 ###

-<p align="left">PartyRoomBloom - Collecting user feedback and development of standalone API for new feature</p>
+<p align="left">PartyRoomBloom - Collecting user feedback and development of dual standalone and integrated APIs for new feature</p>

 ###